sgmurphy/wordpress-plugins/ajax-search-for-woocommerce/readme.txt

 5. Settings page

 == Changelog ==

+= 1.28.1, June 28, 2024 =
+* FIXED: Removed the phrase “**polyfill.io**” from the JavaScript code comment.
+FiboSearch has never linked to this compromised library, but some security tools recognize this JavaScript comment as a potential link to malware.
+All reports are **false positive**.
+* FIXED: PHP deprecated notice in `\DgoraWcas\Helpers::keyIsValid`
+* FIXED: Unnecessary display of warning in **Troubleshooting** when products are displayed using a widget from “**JetSmartFilters**”

 = 1.28.0, May 27, 2024 =
 * ADDED: New search bar style - a compact version of a “Pirx” style